kshlsa/fortress/x/recovery/spec/05_clients.md

 ## CLI

-Find below a list of `torqued` commands added with the `x/recovery` module.
-You can obtain the full list by using the `torqued` -h command.
+Find below a list of `fortressd` commands added with the `x/recovery` module.
+You can obtain the full list by using the `fortressd` -h command.

 ### Queries